byteball/obyte-gui-wallet/README.md

 grunt
 ```

+After first run, you'll likely encounter runtime error, complaining about node_sqlite3.node not being found, copy the file from the neighboring directory to where the program tries to find it, and run again. (e.g. from `byteball/node_modules/sqlite3/lib/binding/node-v47-darwin-x64` to `byteball/node_modules/sqlite3/lib/binding/node-webkit-v0.14.7-darwin-x64`)

 Then run Byteball desktop client:

 ```sh
 /path/to/your/nwjs/nwjs .
 ```
-If the client complains about node_sqlite3.node not being found, copy the file from the neighboring directory to where the program tries to find it, and run again.

 ## Build Byteball App Bundles